viresh-ratnakar/exet/README.md

   containers, wordplays for the current light, sorted in decreasing order of the average length of wordplay components.
 - **Anagrams...**: Uses [nutrimatic.org](https://nutrimatic.org) to show
-  meaningful anagrams of the current light, as well as "alternation" wordplays for the current light.
-Setters can tweak the wordplay as they choose.
+  meaningful anagrams of the current light.
 The Nutrimatic anagrams may cover more possibilities than the anagrams shown in the Charades tab, as the anagrams shown in the Charades tab are restricted to words and phrases in the lexicon.
-Also shows a panel with possibilities for composite anagrams (this can also be used for anagrams with deletions).
+This tab also shows a panel with possibilities for composite anagrams (which can also be used for creating anagrams with deletions).
 - **Hidden...**: Uses [nutrimatic.org](https://nutrimatic.org) to show meaningful "hidden word" and "reversed hidden word" wordplay ppossibilities for the current light.
 Setters can tweak the wordplay as they choose.
+- **Alternations...**: Uses [nutrimatic.org](https://nutrimatic.org) to show
+  "alternation" and "reversed alternation" wordplays for the current light.
 - **Lists**: This is not specific to the current light.
 This tab provides convenient links to curated lists of wordplay indicators (for wordplays of various types) and acceptable cryptic abbreviations.
 The source is